You Will...Send a Fax from the Beach

 On behalf of all beach-faxing business dudes, I encourage you to witness the future, as we saw it twenty years ago.
 Actually very close to reality, just not so much with the faxing:

-And here's one predicting, among other things, video phone booths and a no-stopping toll road payment system.
-Again, pretty close on the video phone part, minus the booth bit.
+And here's one predicting, among other things, video phone booths and a no-stopping toll road payment system (the latter exist all over the place).
+As for the video phone booth, they're right on with the phone part, minus the booth bit.

 And here's a compilation of all the "You Will" spots (including the two above).
 It's only three and a half minutes long.
-Note at 1:30, the concept of video-on-demand, which then seemed futuristic but now seems absolutely normal.
+Note at 1:30, the concept of video-on-demand, which then seemed futuristic but now seems absolutely normal...and indeed is the whole basis of this post.
 Enjoy!

 In 2011, AT&T rebooted the spots with a vision of the future as it might be in 2020.
 Behold, holographic George Washington teaching kids history: